DataBiosphere/terra-cli/ADMIN.md

 To grant break-glass access to someone:

 1. Ask the requester to:
-    - Make your Terra user an owner of the workspace they want break-glass access to.
+    * Make your Terra user an owner of the workspace they want break-glass access to.
+      ```shell
-      `terra workspace add-user --email=breakglassgranter@gmail.com --role=OWNER`
+      terra workspace add-user --email=breakglassgranter@gmail.com --role=OWNER
+      ```
-    - Confirm that they are an owner of the workspace.
+    * Confirm that they are an owner of the workspace.
+      ```shell
-      `terra workspace list-users`
+      terra workspace list-users
+      ```
-    - Relay any brief notes about the reason for the request.
+    * Relay any brief notes about the reason for the request.

 2. Download two SA key files:
-    - One that has permission to set IAM policy on all workspace projects.
+    * One that has permission to set IAM policy on all workspace projects.
 This will be specific to the server (i.e. WSM deployment) where the workspaces live.
-    - One that has permission to update a central BigQuery dataset that tracks break-glass requests.
+    * One that has permission to update a central BigQuery dataset that tracks break-glass requests.
-    - The `tools/render-config.sh` script downloads two SA key files that will work for workspaces on the `broad-dev-*` servers and the central BigQuery dataset in the `terra-cli-dev` project.
+    * The `tools/render-config.sh` script downloads two SA key files that will work for workspaces on the `broad-dev-*` servers and the central BigQuery dataset in the `terra-cli-dev` project.

 3. Run the `terra workspace break-glass` command.

 Example commands for granting break-glass access for a workspace in